 How is Dash working?

-Staking nodes facilitate the relay of transfers to each other.
+Staking nodes incentivize each other to relay transactions.
 If this is agreed to by sufficiently mining nodes, then the transaction is verified.
 This process is repeated every 10 minutes, or more frequently if there are high demand transactions.

 It is important to note that this process is not instant.
-An individual staking block may take approximately 10 minutes or more on average.
+An individual staking block can take an average of around 10 minutes or more.
 This is because they refer to each block as a Merkle Root.
 It is when this name is inserted in the blockchain, that the block is signed and confirmed. externalTo

 Staking nodes would like to make a deal with a selected set of individuals called members to spend 1,000 DASH, the global cryptocurrency equivalent to US Dollars, as rewards for this work.